OpenMDAO/OpenMDAO/openmdao/docs/advanced_guide/derivs/partial_derivs_explicit.rst

     :code:`check_partials` is **really** important when you're coding derivatives.
     It has some options to give you more detailed outputs for debugging and to let you limit which components get tested.
-    You should look over the complete :ref:`check_partials doc <feature_check_partials>` before you start doing heavy development with derivatives.
+    You should look over the complete documentation on :ref:`check_partials <feature_check_partials>` before you start doing heavy development with derivatives.

 There is a lot of information there, but for now, just take a look at the *r(fwd-chk)* column, which shows the norm of the relative difference between the analytic derivatives Jacobian and one that was approximated using finite differences.